WebAssembly/threads/proposals/threads/ConditionalSegmentInitialization.md

 index must be zero.
 We can repurpose this field as a flags field.

-When the least-significant bit of the flags field is `1`, this segment is _inactive_.
-An inactive segment will not be automatically copied into the memory or table on instantiation, and must instead be applied manually using the following new instructions:
+When the least-significant bit of the flags field is `1`, this segment is _passive_.
+A passive segment will not be automatically copied into the memory or table on instantiation, and must instead be applied manually using the following new instructions:

 * `mem.init`: copy a region from a data segment
 * `table.init`: copy an region from an element segment

-An inactive segment has no initializer expression, since it will be specified as an operand to `mem.init` or `table.init`.
+An passive segment has no initializer expression, since it will be specified as an operand to `mem.init` or `table.init`.

-Inactive segments can also be discarded by using the following new instructions:
+Passive segments can also be discarded by using the following new instructions:

 * `mem.drop`: prevent further use of a data segment
 * `table.drop`: prevent further use of an element segment